pydraw/pydraw/docs/render-abstraction-plan.md

 The compatibility suite must demonstrate that removing the hidden coordinate translations did not change visible native behavior.

+### Raw Tk cutover result

+Completed on `render-abstract`:

+- The native backend now creates a raw Tk root and Canvas without importing Turtle.
+- Render nodes, Canvas items, and pointer events all use pyDraw's public top-left coordinate system directly.
+- Core rendering and color handling contain no Tk or Turtle fallback paths.
+- The transitional native `Screen` aliases and legacy coordinate conversion helpers were removed; Tk-specific tests reach the Tk backend explicitly.
+- The unused vendored Turtle module was removed and the single-file compiler was updated to include the runtime, event, render, and Tk backend modules.

+All 18 suites passed with 270 tests.
+The compatibility coverage includes 15 render/coordinate tests and 9 input/event-loop tests.
+The native event benchmark remained effectively unchanged: 0.118 ms median and 0.176 ms p95 with explicit `update()`, and 0.065 ms median and 0.096 ms p95 under `screen.loop()`.

 ## 8. Handle Browser Scheduling Deliberately

 Native pyDraw can preserve the existing `update()` and `loop()` behavior.
 A